Research, Evaluation, & Assessment

-In addition to our extended research projects, we engage in rapid research efforts to support clients' immediate information and research needs.
+In addition to our extended research projects, we stand ready to engage in rapid research efforts to support clients’ immediate needs for information or study results.

 Reports and Presentations

-Our researchers are skilled at presenting findings and insights to various and diverse audiences.
-The Research Group tailors research dissemination efforts to suit the project type and needs.
-We choose from a variety of dissemination options including: reports (formal research reports, web-based reports, legislative reports, etc.); publications (peer-reviewed journals, educator venues, etc.); research and policy briefs; and presentations to various stakeholders.
+Our researchers are highly skilled at presenting findings and insights before diverse audiences.
+At the Research Group, we tailor our research dissemination efforts to suit each project’s type and needs.
+We choose from a variety of dissemination options, including: reports (formal research reports, web-based reports, legislative reports, and the like); publications (peer-reviewed journals, educator venues, and others); research and policy briefs; and presentations to various stakeholders.
 We often present to project participants, leaders and developers, organizational boards, and policy-making bodies.
-We also present at national, state, and regional conferences such as the American Educational Research Association, American Evaluation Association, Association of Science-Technology Centers, National Association of Research in Science Teaching, National Science Teachers Association, and Visitor Studies Association.
+We also present at national, state, and regional conferences such as those of the American Educational Research Association, the American Evaluation Association, the Association of Science-Technology Centers, the National Association of Research in Science Teaching, the National Science Teachers Association, and the Visitor Studies Association.

-Research is funded by multiple sources including federal grants, private foundations, private and public clients, and Lawrence Hall of Science programs.
-The cost of our client-based research services varies depending on the scale and scope of the project.
-We work closely with project leadership to develop a project scope and budget that meets their needs.
+Our research is funded by multiple sources, including federal grants, private foundations, and private and public clients, as well as Lawrence Hall of Science programs.
+The cost of our client-based research services varies, depending on each project’s scale and scope.
+We work closely with project leadership to develop a scope and a budget that meet their needs.

 Our experienced evaluation team understands that each Science, Technology, Engineering, and Mathematics (STEM) educational project or program is unique and requires customized service.

-For almost a decade, our evaluation team has conducted evaluations across the nation and within the Bay Area with a commitment to serve projects at the intersection of educational equity and STEM content.
-We continue to play an integral role in the development and success/sustainability of innovative programs, proposals to fund and develop programs, and improving or scaling established programs.
-Our client experiences have allowed our evaluation work to play an instrumental role in educational innovation and change.
+For almost a decade, our evaluation team has conducted evaluations across the nation and within the San Francisco Bay Area, with a commitment to serve projects at the intersection of educational equity and STEM content.
+We continue to play an integral role in developing as well as sustaining successful programs, devising proposals to fund and develop new programs, and improving or scaling established programs.
+Our client experiences have enabled our evaluation work to play a vital role in numerous efforts toward educational innovation and change.

-To promote the utility of our work, we embrace an educative perspective in performing evaluation.
-We use collaborative approaches to encourage client and stakeholder participation in the program evaluation and use of findings.
-Our educative, participatory approach can be a part of a program’s effort to foster its own internal evaluation capacity.
+To promote the utility of our work, we embrace an educative perspective in performing evaluations.
+We use collaborative approaches to encourage client and stakeholder participation in the program evaluation and the application of findings.
+Our educative, participatory approach can be an important part of a program’s intent to foster its own capacity for internal evaluation.

 Our evaluation services include the following methods and products:

-- Empirical Study Design — Utilizing multiple research methods, modes, and theories to illuminate and assess the nuanced effects and meaning of a program.
-Depending on the study scope, designs, including mixed-method, quasi-experimental and case study, employ one or more the following data collection methods:
+- Empirical Study Design—Utilizing multiple research methods, modes, and theories to illuminate and assess the nuanced effects and meaning of a program.
+Depending on the study scope, our proposed designs (which may include mixed-method, quasi-experimental, or case study formats) employ one or more of the following data collection methods:

 - Document analysis

-- Panel Review — Leveraging the knowledge and expertise of internal and/or external stakeholders to verify and inform program trajectory and to validate evaluation findings at strategic points during a program evaluation.
+- Panel Review—Leveraging the knowledge and expertise of internal as well as external stakeholders to verify and inform program trajectory and to validate evaluation findings at strategic points during a program evaluation.

-- Technical Reports and Briefs — Attending to the needs of the program, sponsor, and stakeholders, we produce a variety of report types that ultimately promote the use of evaluation findings.
-Reporting styles include full technical reports, briefing memoranda, PowerPoint presentations, research literature reviews, and policy briefs.
+- Technical Reports and Briefs—Attending to the needs of the program, the sponsor, and the stakeholders, we produce a variety of report types that ultimately promote the effective use of evaluation findings.
+Reporting styles include full technical reports, briefing memoranda, visual software presentations, research literature reviews, and policy briefs, among others.

-Our evaluation services have been implemented across settings and levels of STEM education.
-Current and recent evaluation work includes:
+Our evaluation services have been implemented across numerous settings and levels of STEM education.
+Our current and recent evaluation work consists of:

-- Full Option Science System (FOSS) Leadership Academy, a partnership with Wested/K–12 Alliance to build science leadership in California elementary teachers
+- Full Option Science System (FOSS) Leadership Academy, a partnership with Wested/K–12 Alliance to build science leadership among California elementary school teachers

 - Center for Ocean Sciences Education Excellence California (COSEE-CA)